 Grating the onion and ginger not only helps it distribute more evenly through the filling, but it also makes it extra juicy!

-Not only does the potato starch help absorb the excess moisture from the vegetables, but it will also act as a binder when we combine it with the meat helping make a more stable filling that will hold its shape when steamed.
+Not only does the potato starch help absorb the excess moisture from the vegetables, but it will also act as a binder when we combine it with the meat, helping make a more stable filling that will hold its shape when steamed.

-Combine the meat, grated onion and ginger, and potato starch coated vegetables all into one bowl and knead them together by hand until the ingredients are evenly distributed throughout the filling.
+Combine the meat, grated onion and ginger, and potato starch-coated vegetables all into one bowl and knead them together by hand until the ingredients are evenly distributed throughout the filling.

 Line the steaming basket with a sheet of baking paper for easy removal once the shumai is cooked.
-This will also prevent them sticking or breaking!
+This will also prevent them from sticking or breaking!

 Take a wonton wrapper and place it in the palm of your hand.
-Use a cutlery knife to spread about 1 tbsp of filling in the centre.
+Use a cutlery knife to spread about 1 tbsp of filling in the center.
 (This is approximately 15g per shumai.)
 Leave some space around the edge with extra space in the corners.

 Curl your thumb and fingers around the shumai to help guide the edges of the wrapper upwards.